Demolishing a building or structure?

 Organochlorine pesticides are known to persist in the environment and may remain in the soil material beneath these structures.
 Exposure to high levels of organochlorine pesticides may lead to serious health concerns in humans and may pose an issue when considering applications for the demolition of structures.

-Where removal of these structures are proposed, Council must consider the requirements of State Environmental Planning Policy (SEPP) 55 – Remediation of Land and Council's Pre-Demolition Testing Guideline(PDF, 69KB).
+Where removal of these structures are proposed, Council must consider the requirements of State Environmental Planning Policy (Resilience and Hazards) 2021 – and Council's Pre-Demolition Testing Guideline(PDF, 89KB).

 Applicants must submit a sub slab pre-demolition testing report prepared in accordance with Council’s Pre-Demolition Testing Guideline.
 The testing and report shall be undertaken and prepared by a suitably qualified environmental consultant with experience in the assessment of contaminated land.